-Dillard's, Inc. operates 277 retail department stores spanning 29 states and an Internet store.
+At February 3, 2024, Dillard's, Inc. operates 273 retail department stores spanning 29 states and an Internet store at dillards.com.
 The Company also operates a general contracting construction company, CDI, a portion of whose business includes constructing and remodeling stores for the Company, which is a reportable segment separate from our retail operations.